A new theatre is opening in the West End!

 Well, that’s ending: next spring it will reopen in radically reconstructed form as Trafalgar Theatre, which will lose the second space and steep seating in favour of a larger, comfier theatre with all the seats on just two levels.

-No word yet on what exactly it’ll be programming – and frankly, what’s the point at this stage – but it’s certainly a sign of faith that Theatreland will bounce back soon-ish from proprietors Howard Panter and Rosemary Squire.
+Its first show back suggests – but doesn’t confirm – a bit of a change of pace from the drama-centric Studios: it’ll play host to the return of much-loved musical ‘Jersey Boys’.
+Not the most daring programming possibly, but it’s certainly a sign of faith that Theatreland will bounce back soon-ish from proprietors Howard Panter and Rosemary Squire.

 Find out more about Trafalgar Theatre here.